vanearranz/Microbiota_Larvae/README.md

-# Microbiota_Larvae

-# PIPELINE MICROBIOTA ANALYSIS
+# PIPELINE MICROBIOTA LARVAE ANALYSIS
 Bioinformatic pipeline to analyze microbiota from Arbacia lixula and Paracentrotus lividus using different body compartments.

 ## connect to VENUS